Japan with Kids: What Nobody Tells You (But Should)

 Kids eat free (sort of)

 Under 6?
 Free on all trains and buses.
 Ages 6–11 ride for half price.
-That alone saves you a fortune in a country where you take trains constantly.
+That alone saves you a fortune in a country where you take trains constantly — and the adults can cut their own fares with our JR Pass alternatives guide.

 Restaurants are trickier.
 Most family chains (Gusto, Saizeriya, Coco Ichibanya) have kids’ menus with small plates for ¥300–500.
 Sushi conveyor belts like Sushiro and Kura Sushi are goldmines — kids pick their own plates (¥120 each), and Kura Sushi has a gachapon game every 5 plates that will keep them entertained for an hour.